Griswold cast iron skillet. Simple identification guide using logos.

 Small block logo.
 You can probably see why the Griswold Small Logo is less collectible than other logos.
 However, these pans are still great cookers.
 You might be able to pick up a skillet with a small logo at a great price.
 Circa 1939-1957

-If you have a skillet with the small block logo, check out this article.
-You will learn three different handle types to better estimate the age of your skillet.
+Do you have a skillet with a small block logo?
+Then check out this article.
+You will learn three different handle types to estimate the age of your skillet better.

-Griswold like other foundries made a lower grade range of cast iron cookware.
-And was more budget-friendly.
+The Griswold Manufacturing Company, like other foundries, made a lower-grade range of cast iron cookware and was more budget-friendly.

 Victor